mkoeppel/Comfy_Cinema/README.md

 As output you get two different kinds of suggestions:
   1: This is based on an unsupervised non-negative matrix factorization approach (NMF).
-  2: The second set of suggestions come from a cosime-similarity a.k.a. collaborative filtering approach Both give you 5 different suggestions, as you will find out the onl sometimes overlap
+  2: The second set of suggestions come from a cosime-similarity a.k.a. collaborative filtering approach.

+Both give you 5 different suggestions, as you will find out the only sometimes overlap.
 \

 To make the recommender work git clone the repository to your computer, navigate into the flask-app, enter 'python application.py' in the terminal and copy 'http://127.0.0.1:5000/' into the address-field of your browser
 We are planning to put this onto a running server in the near future and will provide the url here as well